Backends

 - get_last_sample()

-- Access the most recent sample in the chain - Returns:
+Access the most recent sample in the chain

-- eryn.state.Stateobject containing the last sample from the chain.
+eryn.state.Stateobject containing the last sample from the chain.- Return type:

 - Return type:

-- Get the chain of log Likelihood values evaluated at the MCMC samples - Parameters:
+Get the chain of log posterior values evaluated at the MCMC samples

 - Returns: